Federko/brawler-client/README.md

 20170320 Use InControl for joystick support

-20170322 The warrior importer should regenrate the animator override controller mappings from the files in a directory
+20170322 The warrior importer should regenerate the animator override controller mappings from the files in a directory

 20170322 Camera Team needs to play Dark Souls